How long does it take to potty train a puppy?

-I got him at 8 weeks old and once he was 14 weeks I realized he hadn’t had an accident in a long time.
+I got him when he was 8 weeks old and once he was 14 weeks I realized he hadn’t had an accident in a long time.
 He definitely was not 100 percent potty trained yet.
 But close.

 Six weeks may seem fast but during that time I kept thinking, when will my puppy “get it”?
 It got really old taking him out 12 or 13 times a day, but it paid off.

 It takes 2 or more weeks to potty train a puppy